-As a mother, it can be difficult to create a routine that is good for our mind, body, and souls.
+Practicing mindfulness isn’t only for those people out there who seem to have all the time in the world to put theirselves first.
+For those of us with seemingly NO time, it’s even more important!
+As a mother, it can be difficult to create a routine that feels good for our mind, body, and soul.
 Many of us are extremely busy.
-We may be running around to different places at all different times of the day, or have responsibilities at home to take care of.
+We may be running around to different places at all different times of the day.
+Or we may have responsibilities at home to take care of.
 Before we can do something for ourselves, there are often tasks that need to be completed.

 We need to remember though, that before we can care for others, we must first fill our own cups.
-When we are giving from an empty cup, we will not be giving from a place of love.
-Our frustrations will begin to show more quickly, or we will find ourselves unable to give at all.
+When we’re giving from an empty cup, we won’t be giving from a place of love.
+Our frustrations will begin to show more quickly, or we’ll find ourselves unable to give at all.

 I can’t always do the same thing everyday, and especially not at the same time.
 When you have children and other responsibilities, each day looks different.
 As parents, we often can’t lay our day out ahead of time unless we have some special type of circumstance.
 A baby, toddler, or child will always change things around which can leave us frustrated if we strive for a routine that then doesn’t work out.

 This will often lead to us giving up on our practice at all – which of course, does us no good.
 What I have found, is that it’s important to strive for much less when we are first beginning something.

 Don’t plan on meditating for twenty minutes a day each and every day at the same exact time.
 Just meditate when you can – five minutes here, five minutes there, and maybe not even every single day.
 When we set expectations for ourselves that are too high, and things don’t work out, we may begin to think that it just isn’t possible and give up.